Alpentech Resume - 40th Year Qualifications

 1994/95 Alpine Land Co., Steamboat, mountain planning, CO

-1994/95 Velocity Peak, Silverton, mountain planning, engineering, CO
+1994/95 Velocity Peak, Silverton, mountain planning-engineering, CO

 1992-94 Granite Peak/Slab Butte, reconnaissance study, Brundage Mtn., ID

-1992/93 SnoBowl, Community Ski Area, mountain planning, engineering, Elko, NV
+1992/93 SnoBowl, Community Ski Area, planning-engineering, Elko, NV

 1991-93 Trans-Wasatch Company (Telemark Park), engineering, Park City, UT

-1991/92 Lolo Peak Economic Research Committee, planning, Missoula, MT
+1991/92 Lolo Peak Economic Research Com., mountain plan, Missoula, MT

 1988/89 Hatcher Pass, for AK-DNR, master plan, w/ LDN, Anchorage, AK